-Its wholly-owned subsidiary, INDIVA Inc. is a licensed producer of medical marijuana under Health Canada's Access to Cannabis for Medical Purposes Regulations ("ACMPR"), focused on cultivating cannabis and working towards its sales amendment as well as expanding its production facility in London, Ontario.
+Its wholly-owned subsidiary, INDIVA Inc. is a licensed producer of marijuana under the Cannabis Act (formerly Health Canada's Access to Cannabis for Medical Purposes Regulations "ACMPR"), focused on cultivating cannabis as well as expanding its production facility in London, Ontario.
+The Company received the sales amendment to their license August 10, 2018.